cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

     payload=packet.data[0]
     cbs = router.callbacks[payload.sourcePort]
-    success=cbs.OnTimeoutPacket(packet.channelSourceId,payload) // Note that payload includes the version.
+    success=cbs.OnTimeoutPacket(packet.channelSourceId,payload,packet.sequence) // Note that payload includes the version.
 The application is required to inspect the version to route the data to the proper callback abortUnless(success)

     channelStore.delete(packetCommitmentPath(packet.channelSourceId, packet.sequence))